 A greatly elongated snout is another kind of mouth adaptation.
 This type of mouth allows the fish to poke into small crevices and holes to find food.
 They may also use this mouth to dig through the substrate to reach buried food treasures.
 Some surface feeding fish also have an elongated mouth that allows them to scoop insects and food particles from the surface.

 Freshwater species with elongated mouths include the halfbeaks, gars, and pencilfish.
-Saltwater species include the needlefish and the wrasse family.
+Saltwater species include the needlefish and fish in the wrasse family.

 07 of 07